 Avoiding Filing Errors

 Once you have filed your tax return electronically, don't attempt to submit the return again.
 You will receive confirmation from the IRS that your return has been received within 48 hours by email.
 Also, don't claim a dependent on your tax return that someone else has already claimed.
-If your return was rejected due to errors other than being a duplicate, you can correct those errors and then e-file the tax return again with the corrected information.
+If your return was rejected due to errors other than filing two tax returns, you can correct those errors and then e-file the tax return again with the corrected information.
 Note that some errors may require you to file by mail.

 - Internal Revenue Service: Taxpayer Guide to Identity Theft